 Background

 The original Drought Preparedness Plan identified a need for enforcement of drought restrictions.
 A model ordinance was developed for adoption by municipalities based on previous drought planning in southwest CT.
 Water utilities have different policies on drought enforcement.
-Generally private utilities do not believe that they have the legal authority to enforce restrictions and need municipalities to do the enforcement of water restrictions.
-Utilities overseen by PURA believe that enforcement authority is provided by PURA regulations.
+Generally, private utilities do not believe that they have explicit legal authority to enforce restrictions and need municipalities to do the enforcement of water restrictions.
+Utilities overseen by PURA believe that enforcement authority may be provided by PURA approval of a utility’s individual rules and regulations.

 3.01 Finding: The model ordinance has not been widely adopted by municipalities.